Dead End in Norvelt

 Dead End in Norvelt is an autobiographical novel by the American author Jack Gantos, published by Farrar, Straus, and Giroux in 2011.
 It features a boy named Jack Gantos and is based in the author's hometown, Norvelt, Pennsylvania.

+Reception

 According to one reviewer, the "real hero" is "his home town and its values", a "defiantly political" message.

 The American Library Association awarded Gantos and Dead End the 2012 Newbery Medal, honoring the book as the year's "most distinguished contribution to American literature for children".
 It also won the annual Scott O'Dell Award for Historical Fiction.
 In Britain, where it was published by the Transworld Publishers imprint Corgi Books, it was one of eight books on the longlist for the annual Guardian Children's Fiction Prize.

 Newbery medal judges called the book "achingly funny" and one British reviewer called it "rib-splitting".

 Plot

 Dead End in Norvelt takes place during the summer of 1962, after the American schoolboy Jack Gantos fires his father's war trophy, a Japanese sniper rifle, at a war movie playing at a drive-in movie theater thinking it is unloaded.
 However, a bullet somehow flies out, causing a nosebleed.
 As punishment, he must stay in the house except as sent by his mother to help their elderly neighbor Miss Volker who Jack meets apparently boiling her hands in a large pot.
 Thinking she has gone insane and melted the flesh off her hands, Jack faints and gets his second nosebleed of the book.
 It turns out that Miss Volker, the obituary writer for the local paper, had been melting paraffin on her hands to combat arthritis, and needs Jack's help in typing the obituaries.
 Miss Volker, the town's medical examiner and a former nurse, notices that elderly, "original Norvelters" are dying away mysteriously.
 Later, a Hells Angel gang member is hit by a cement truck near the Norvelt pants factory after crazily dancing a three-mile stretch from a Mt.
 Pleasant bar.
 This ends up causing the rest of the Hells Angel gang to cause mayhem in the town, lighting unoccupied houses on fire and stealing the most expensive casket from Mr. Huffer's funeral parlor for their fallen brother.